CatalogueOfLife/metadata/README.md

 The "settings.json" file will open.
 If it doesn´t exist yet, you will have to create it.

 Copy the following yaml and suggest settings to your VSCode settings.
-This will enable validation and auto suggestion for COL metadata for the `-latest.yaml` and `-patch.yaml` files.
-On a mac it looks like this in my case.
-You will need to udpate to your local schema path:
+This will enable validation and auto suggestion for COL metadata for the `-latest.yaml`, `-patch.yaml` and `metadata.yaml` files:

 ```
 {
     "yaml.schemas": {
-        "/Users/markus/Downloads/metadata.json": ["*-latest.yaml", "*-patch.yaml", "metadata.yaml"],
+        "https://raw.githubusercontent.com/CatalogueOfLife/coldp/master/metadata.json": ["*-latest.yaml", "*-patch.yaml", "metadata.yaml"],
     },
     "yaml.disableAdditionalProperties": true,
     "yaml.validate": true,